Cribl pricing in 2026: Stream credits, Lake, Search, and real savings math

 | SMB / startup | Under 1 TB/day ingest, single team, basic routing | Free tier ($0) | N/A or $20K-$80K | 30-40% lower if Splunk in mix | Free tier covers most small environments fully |

-Splunk costs assume $1,800/GB/yr Cloud list.
+Splunk costs are all-in (base ingest plus Enterprise Security) at primary-sourced per-GB rates (~$1,000/GB base at 50 GB/day, tapering with volume; ES roughly doubles it).
 Actual customer spend depends on EA discounts, Cloud vs Enterprise, retention, and premium app stack.
-Cribl figures from cribl.io published rates and customer-reported deal sizes.
+Cribl figures from cribl.io published rates plus the managed-infrastructure charge.

 When Cribl is the right call, and when it is not